AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

           - "Timestamp columns are suffixed with `_at` and contain timezone"
           - "Boolean columns are prefixed with `is_`"
           - "Table names are non-plural"
-        - criteria: "Understands and uses the correct data types"
+        - criteria: "Understands and uses basic data types"
           examples:
           - "numeric(38,20) for monetary amounts"
           - "text for all string types"